 cPanel Web Disk is a fantastic feature that allows you to manage, navigate, upload, and download the files on your web server as if they were stored on your local computer.

 Once enabled, you can use your computer’s file manager (such as File Explorer in Windows or Finder in Mac OS) to browse your server data or drag and drop files between your server and the computer.

-If you use Windows Vista®, Windows® 7, Windows® 8, or Windows® 10, you must first select Enable Digest Authentication to access your Web Disk on your PC.
+4) If you use Windows Vista®, Windows® 7, Windows® 8, or Windows® 10, you must first select Enable Digest Authentication to access your Web Disk on your PC.
 Click the link on the Web Disk page, then enter your password to continue.
-(Note that If the server has an SSL certificate signed by a recognized certificate authority and you are able to make an SSL connection over port 2078, you do not need to enable Digest Authentication.)

-With the operating system selected, scroll down to the bottom of the page, where you’ll see your server connection details and, for desktop operating systems, a button which allows you to download a configuration script to set up Web Disk on your computer.
+6) With the operating system selected, scroll down to the bottom of the page, where you’ll see your server connection details and, for desktop operating systems, a button that allows you to download a configuration script to set up Web Disk on your computer.

 Click Download Configuration Script to proceed with setup.

 7) Before you run the script, you must configure your computer’s firewall to allow traffic to flow through the following ports: